 Synology is a Taiwanese firm that specializes in Network Area Storage (NAS).
-While it’s not the cheapest (and it’s possible to create your own NAS at home using DD-WRT or Tomato), Synology is definitely at the top of its game.
+While it’s not the cheapest way to create your own VPN server, Synology is definitely at the top of its game.
 It offers much that you would be hard pushed to achieve otherwise.
 This includes everything from simple NAS to nearly everything web-related.
 The company's success lies in the depth of advanced features and simple plug-and-play management system if provides.
 This gets you going with even the most complex of tasks.

 If you want to set up a VPN for Synology you will need to follow the basic steps outlined below.
 Synology devices support all 3 major VPN protocols: PPTP, L2TP, and OpenVPN.
 For security and privacy purposes we strongly recommend opting for OpenVPN.
 To setup OpenVPN for Synology you will need to: